BalteanuAndrei709/HospitalInternalApp/README.md

 </picture>

 Each registration attempt is stored into a database.
 The "success" status is by default false, until it's changed in case of successfully registration (if it's the case).
+If all checks are passed, the request returns the saloon number in which the patient will be treated.
 <picture>

 ![image](https://github.com/BalteanuAndrei709/HospitalInternalApp/assets/79245195/d9cbd3d2-69b6-4f94-954b-1767e8323c53)